AsP3X/my-docker-setup/setup-traefik/README.md

   ```
   <br>

-  - then create a `.env` file with the following content:
+  - Then create a `.env` file with the following content:
   ```dotenv
   DOMAIN=YOUR_DOMAIN
   EMAIL=YOUR_EMAIL